screeley44/setupvm-dev/README.md

       - GFS_LIST="glusterfs1.rhs:glusterfs2.rhs:glusterfs.rhs3:..."

     Prereqs:
+      - Run as root (sudo -s on AWS after logging in as ec2-user)
       - passwordless ssh between master/heketi/heketi-client to each node
           - generate public key on master gluster server  ```ssh-keygen -t rsa```
           - on AWS copy /root/.ssh/id_rsa.pub into hosts /root/.ssh/authorized_keys file
-          - on non AWS ssh-copy-id -i /root/.ssh/id_rsa.pub root@<server>  (you will get prompted for password)
+          - on non AWS ssh-copy-id -i /root/.ssh/id_rsa.pub root@server (you will get prompted for password)
-      - Run as Root

     This will setup a basic GlusterFS cluster (no partitions or volumes will be created, that is manual or can be done by Heketi, just vanilla cluster), Heketi Server and Heketi-Client.
 Additional config will be required
       - configure /etc/heketi/heketi.json (script will give you values to configure), restart heketi